JeffersonQin/VSCode-LaTeX-Snippets/README.md

 New Feature:
 - In tex files, whenever a character is typed (except the notations), the auto suggestion will be shown.

+### 1.2.1

+From now on, you have to enable the `auto-suggestion` manually in the setting page.